sara-nl/PRACE-MPI-OpenMP/README.md

-# Parallel Programming with MPI and OpenMP
+# PRACE course: Parallel Programming with MPI and OpenMP (3 days)

 In this course we will be using the [Cartesius supercomputer](https://userinfo.surfsara.nl/systems/cartesius) hosted at SURFsara.
 You will need to connect to them through the ssh protocol (natively installed on Linux and Mac).